higby/wwww/base/src/pages/_internal/short-url.md

 That header's kinda redundant, huh.

-For anyone that might be using [Script Kit](https://github.com/johnlindquist/kit) then you might find some use in this script I made to automate making a new shortlink:
+For anyone that might be using [Script Kit](https://github.com/johnlindquist/kit) then you might find some use in this script that automates making a new shortlink: [higby/short-url.js](https://gist.github.com/higby/1c5c226bd6ad5311fd13166fdbeee1eb).

-{% gist 1c5c226bd6ad5311fd13166fdbeee1eb %}